akund/retro-6809-SBC/README.md

 <img width='80%' src='doc/retro 6809 SBC overview.png'/>

 The [retro 6809 SBC](doc/Retro_6809_SBC.pdf) is a homebrew 8-bit computer running BASIC as made in the 80's but with sound and more modern peripherals like PS/2 keyboard, VGA output and SD card.
 The system has 32 KB RAM for a MPU clocked at 8 MHz.
+The Audio/Video and Keyboard peripherals are implemented by an ATmega328 ([APL](https://github.com/akund/APL)).

 # Features Overview
 <img width='80%' src='doc/retro 6809 SBC board.png'/>